REMnux v8: 15 Years of Building a Malware Analysis Toolkit

 In addition to benefiting from the free hosting provided by Cloudflare and Docker, REMnux also benefits from the generous free tiers of Github (source control and some file hosting), GitBook (documentation), and Canonical Launchpad (package hosting).

-Thank you to the authors of the tools that comprise the REMnux toolkit.
-These individuals and companies have shared their time and expertise to continue moving our community forward.
+Many thanks to the authors of the tools that comprise the REMnux toolkit.
+These individuals and companies have shared their time and expertise to move our community forward.